 Fritzl has threatened to kill Elisabeth and her children if they tried to escape.
 The indictment order released by the court said: “He told them he had installed a system so that the doors would give them electric shocks if they tried to open them and that poison would be released into the cellar if they tried to escape, killing them all instantly.”

 Josef Fritzl used to turn off the power supply to the basement for days so that Elisabeth was left alone in complete darkness.

-Elisabeth’s way out of the Dark Basement Life
+Elisabeth’s Way Out of the Dark Basement Life

 Her painful story came to an end when Kerstin, her 19-year-old daughter, needed urgent hospitalization.
 Joseph Fritzl who has never shown any mercy earlier drove her to the hospital in his car.
 The doctors who were attending Kerstin became deeply suspicious looking at her condition.
 Doctors later alerted police officials about the whole incident.

-There was an appeal in the media which were broadcasted repeated for the mother to come forward with the necessary information if they want to save her life.
+There was an appeal in the media which was broadcasted repeatedly for the mother to come forward with the necessary information if they want to save her life.
 She along with her two boys saw the appeals on the television in their basement.
 She then requested her father to let her go.
 Josef Fritzl who was growing old saw his powers waning and was finding it difficult to maintain both families.

-He started to hatch a plan as to how he can get rid of all this without too many questions being asked.
+He started to hatch a plan as to how he could get rid of all this without too many questions being asked.
 For the first time in 24 years, he relented.
 He told some stories to the hospital staff.
 However, both police officials and doctors refused to believe in his story.